 Description

-EXTERIOR: A plain rectangular block with six full-height openings fitted with up-and-over roller doors separated by brick piers.
-A square drip-course in concrete with concrete upstand continuous across the full width of the building, and round all sides; above this a 9-course brick parapet with plain flush concrete coping.
-In front of the piers between garage doors are free-standing protective concrete blocks, approx 1m wide, with rounded ends.
+The garages are arranged in a straight row, opening to the west.
+The exterior presents a plain rectangular block with six full-height openings that are fitted with up-and-over roller doors, separated by brick piers.
+A square drip-course made of concrete, with a continuous upstand, runs across the full width of the building and around all sides.
+Above this, there is a 9-course brick parapet topped with plain flush concrete coping.
+In front of the piers between the garage doors, there are free-standing protective concrete blocks, approximately 1 meter wide, with rounded ends.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.